pcwalton/cxx-async/README.md

 interoperability between asynchronous Rust code using `async`/`await` and [C++20 coroutines] using `co_await`.
 If your C++ code is asynchronous, `cxx-async` can provide a more convenient, and potentially more efficient, alternative to callbacks.
-You can freely convert between C++ coroutines and Rust futures and await one from the other.
+You can freely convert between C++ coroutines and Rust futures and/or streams and await one from the other.

 It's important to emphasize what `cxx-async` isn't: it isn't a C++ binding to Tokio or any other Rust I/O library.
 Nor is it a Rust binding to `boost::asio` or similar.
 Such bindings could in